projectpier/projectpier/README.txt

 ProjectPier is an Open Source project management and collaboration tool that you can install on your own server.
-It is released under the terms of the Honest Public License - HPL (see license.txt for details).
+It is released under the terms of the Gnu Affero General Public License (AGPL) (see LICENSE.txt for details).

 : http://www.projectpier.org